Toglefritz/flutter_splendid_ble/README.md

 <image src="https://github.com/Toglefritz/flutter_splendid_ble/blob/main/assets/flutter_splendid_ble_logo.png?raw=true" alt="flutter_splendid_ble plugin logo" width="200"></image></p>

 The Flutter Splendid BLE plugin offers a robust suite of functionalities for Bluetooth Low Energy ( BLE) interactions in Flutter applications.
-It equips apps with the ability to function both as a central and a peripheral device.
-This includes scanning for and connecting to BLE peripherals, managing bonding processes, broadcasting services, accepting connections, and handling data communication with other BLE devices, providing a comprehensive tool for versatile BLE operations.
+It allows Flutter apps to use Bluetooth for interacting with peripheral devices.
+This includes scanning for and connecting to BLE peripherals, managing bonding processes, writing and reading values, subscribing to BLE characteristics, and more.
+This plugin provides a comprehensive tool for versatile BLE operations.

-## Dual Role Functionality

-The Flutter Splendid BLE plugin is organized into two distinct modules, catering to different roles in Bluetooth Low Energy (BLE) communication:

-### Central Module
+### Features

-This module allows a Flutter app to act as a BLE central device.
+This plugin allows a Flutter app to act as a BLE central device.
 It is designed for scenarios where the app scans for, connects to, and interacts with BLE peripheral devices.
 Key functionalities
 include: